Seismology: Beginnings of modern science

-In 1906 Richard Dixon Oldham identified the separate arrival of P-waves, S-waves and surface waves on seismograms and found the first clear evidence that the Earth has a central core.
+In 1906 Richard Dixon Oldham identified the separate arrival of P waves, S waves and surface waves on seismograms and found the first clear evidence that the Earth has a central core.

 In 1909, Andrija Mohorovičić, one of the founders of modern seismology, discovered and defined the Mohorovičić discontinuity.
 Usually referred to as the "Moho discontinuity" or the "Moho," it is the boundary between the Earth's crust and the mantle.
 It is defined by the distinct change in velocity of seismological waves as they pass through changing densities of rock.

 In 1910, after studying the April 1906 San Francisco earthquake, Harry Fielding Reid put forward the "elastic rebound theory" which remains the foundation for modern tectonic studies.
 The development of this theory depended on the considerable progress of earlier independent streams of work on the behavior of elastic materials and in mathematics.

-Probably the first scientific study of aftershocks from a destructive earthquake came after the January 1920 Xalapa earthquake.
+An early scientific study of aftershocks from a destructive earthquake came after the January 1920 Xalapa earthquake.
 An 80 kg Wiechert seismograph was brought to the Mexican city of Xalapa by rail after the earthquake.
 The instrument was deployed to record its aftershocks.
 Data from the seismograph would eventually determine that the mainshock was produced along a shallow crustal fault.

 In 1926, Harold Jeffreys was the first to claim, based on his study of earthquake waves, that below the mantle, the core of the Earth is liquid.

 In 1937, Inge Lehmann determined that within Earth's liquid outer core there is a solid inner core.

+In 1950, Michael S. Longuet-Higgins elucidated the ocean processes responsible for the global background seismic microseism.

 By the 1960s, Earth science had developed to the point where a comprehensive theory of the causation of seismic events and geodetic motions had come together in the now well-established theory of plate tectonics.